Monotone Lagrangians in cotangent bundles of spheres: Floer cohomology computations

 On the other hand, by Proposition \ref{HW(N)},

-Since $F$ generates the wrapped Fukaya category and $T_\alpha$ is a non-trivial object, we conclude that the rank of $HF^*(F,T_\alpha;\K)$ is 1 or 2.
+Since $F$ split-generates the monotone wrapped Fukaya category and $T_\alpha$ is a non-trivial object, we conclude that the rank of $HF^*(F,T_\alpha;\K)$ is 1 or 2.
 Denote by $M$ this $\K[u]$-module.
-The full faithfulness of the Yoneda embedding implies that
+The fully faithfulness of the Yoneda embedding implies that

-and the rank of the right side cannot be 8 if $M$ has rank 1, since the space of endomorphisms of a skyscraper sheaf in the derived category of a smooth curve has rank 2 (see \eqref{ExtSaSa} below for a more general result).
-We conclude that $M$ has rank 2, $HF^*(N_i, T_\alpha;\K)$ has rank 4 and the differential on $CF^*(N_i, T_\alpha;\K)$ vanishes.
+and the rank of the right side cannot be 8 if $M$ has rank 1, since the space of endomorphisms of a skyscraper sheaf in the derived category of a smooth curve has rank 2 (see Lemma \ref{lemma: ExtSaSa} below).
+We conclude that $M$ has rank 2. \footnote{The referee suggested the following alternative argument for calculating that the rank of $M=HF^*(F,T_\alpha;\K)$ is 2, avoiding the computation of $\Ext$.
+If one thinks of the Lagrangian $T_\tau^3$ as coming from surgery on two cleanly intersecting Lagrangian spheres, as explained in Remark \ref{rmk:flux}, then it is clear that $T_\tau^3$ intersects a cotangent fiber $T_p^*S^3$ transversely in two points, for all $p$ contained in a non-empty open subset of $S^3$.
+Since $F$ is Hamiltonian-isotopic to a cotangent fiber, this implies that the rank of $M$ is 0 or 2.
+But since $T_\alpha$ has non-trivial Floer cohomology, the rank of $M$ cannot vanish.} Hence, $HF^*(N_i, T_\alpha;\K)$ has rank 4 and the differential on $CF^*(N_i, T_\alpha;\K)$ vanishes.
 This implies the statement in (1).